ajmanisameer/ajmanisameer/README.md

 🌎 Hello, world!
 I'm Sameer 👋🏼

-I'm working as a Software Developer at a Enterpise level Startup -- a partner engagement platform specifically designed for the manufacturers and suppliers in the pharmaceutical industry.
+I work at a Enterpise Level Startup as Software Developer -- a partner engagement platform specifically designed for the manufacturers and suppliers in the pharmaceutical industry.

 Before that, I taught myself how to code and spend a year doing some freelance projects.